CURING STRESS

 Literally.

 One of the most common reactions to stress is tension, usually muscle tension.
 Many muscles of the body will stiffen up, including those used in breathing.
 We find ourselves taking shallow breaths, and deep breathing will relax us.
-You may have to practice this, but taking a couple of minutes to take a break and actually take slow, deep breaths will do a world of good.
+You may have to practice this, but taking a couple of minutes to take a break and take slow, deep breaths will do a world of good.

 People who regularly practice yoga, meditation, and other such practices are well aware of this phenomenon, but you do not have to be a yogin, mystic, or swami to benefit from a couple of scientific facts.